anishaislam8/Kenlm-for-PD-node-prediction/README.md

 - `mkdir output`
 - `python3 5.calculate_mrr.py trained_models/kenlm_3.arpa trained_models/kenlm_vocab.vocab database.db train_test_hashes/model_1/test_hashes_filtered.txt`

 This script uses the test hashes of the PD graphs, the trained model, and the vocabulary file to calculate the mean reciprocal rank (MRR) of the PD test graphs.
-The command looks like this: `python3 5.calculate_mrr.py <trained_model_location> <vocab_file_location> <database_location> <test_hashes_file_location>` The MRR values will be saved in a `mrr.txt` file after completion.
+The command looks like this: `python3 5.calculate_mrr.py <trained_model_location> <vocab_file_location> <database_location> <test_hashes_file_location>`.
+You can also use our sample trained model and vocabulary, or choose any of the five test hashes from the `train_test_hashes` directory by updating the file paths in the command.
+The MRR values will be saved in a `mrr.txt` file after completion.
 And the detailed output for each node will be saved in the `output` directory where one file will be generated for each test hash.

 ## Optional: Run tests